valdiman/PortlandHarborProject/README.md

 The dataset can be downloaded using the script found at 'R/ReadData/ReadAirConcentrationDataPangaea.R'.

 Air, water temperatures and wind speed were obtained from USGS and NOAA stations.
-The scripts are found in 'R/ReadData/ReadNOAAData.R' and 'R/ReadData/ReadUSGGData.R'.
+The scripts to dowload the data are found in 'R/ReadData/ReadNOAAData.R' and 'R/ReadData/ReadUSGGData.R'.